tomviner/failure-seeking-missiles-talk/hypothesis.md

 Note: - 2 ints
 - `assume` provides feedback to the random input, guiding its
 - (next)
-- I should know better than questioning Raymond Hettinger
+- I should know better than doubting Raymond Hettinger
 - But I can and will Property Test his tweets!